Arlula/python-core-sdk/README.md

 # **Arlula API Python Package**
 ## About
 This package provides a core interface for interacting with the [Arlula API](https://www.arlula.com/documentation/).
-For a more full-featured package, see [arlulaapi](https://pypi.org/project/arlulaapi/).
+This package can be found on [PyPI](https://pypi.org/project/arlulacore/).

 ## Prerequisites
 This package requires an active Arlula account and access to the API credentials.
 If you don't have an account, you can create one at [api.arlula.com/signup](https://api.arlula.com/signup).